 Full of protein, collagen, and yumminess, this Instant Pot Bone Broth is perfect sipped on its own, or as one of the building blocks to delicious recipes.
-And, when you make it in the Instant Pot, you can get cooked-all-day flavor and goodness, in about 90 minutes!
+Follow me, Chef Jenn, as I show you how to make this flavor-loaded and totally sippable keto bone broth everyone will love!

 As a working chef, I would have big tall stock pots going almost around-the-clock, slowly simmering gallons of stock, because there’s nothing tastier when cooking than using stock or broth that’s been made from scratch.